RaphaelRibes/GeCKO-MTruncatula/DATA_CLEANING/README.md

 - *CUTADAPT_DEMULT_EXTRA_OPTIONS:*&nbsp;&nbsp;&nbsp;Any list of options or parameters you would like to pass to the cutadapt command.
 Be careful to provide them between quotes.
 The '--pair-adapters' option is automatically added if PAIRED_END is set to TRUE.

 **UMI EXTRACTION PARAMETERS**
 - *UMI:*&nbsp;&nbsp;&nbsp;Wether or not UMI sequences should be extracted from reads.
 Set to TRUE if UMIs were incorporated during library construction.
+This option is currently only supported for demultiplexed data.
 [TRUE or FALSE]
 - *UMITOOLS_EXTRACT_OPTIONS:*&nbsp;&nbsp;&nbsp;Any list of options or parameters you would like to pass to the '[umi-tools extract](https://umi-tools.readthedocs.io/en/latest/reference/extract.html)' command.
 Be careful to provide them between quotes.
 For example, if you expect the UMI sequences to be 8 bp long at the 5' end of your R1 reads, you should use: "--extract-method=string --bc-pattern=NNNNNNNN".
 See description [below](#extracting-umi-sequences) for more details.

 **TRIMMING PARAMETERS** (mandatory)